Pathway to Leaving Eating Disorders Behind

-The most effective method of eating disorder treatment involves working with several different professionals to come up with a multi-dimensional plan.
+The most effective method of eating disorder treatment involves working with several different professionals to develop a multi-dimensional plan.
 This team of professionals usually includes a physician, a therapist, and a dietician.
-This multi-faceted approach with a team of experts allows the patient to have a great deal of support and guidance.
+This multi-faceted approach with a team of experts allows the patient to have great support and guidance.

 Specific treatments you may receive include, but are not limited to: